Nikon D300S versus Nikon D200

 Both the D300S and the D200 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the D300S was followed by the Nikon D500.

-So what is the bottom line?
-Is there a clear favorite between the Nikon D300S and the Nikon D300S?
+So what conclusions can be drawn?
+Is the Nikon D300S better than the Nikon D200 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon D300S:

 - More detail: Offers more megapixels (12.2 vs 10MP) with a 10% higher linear resolution.